 Overall, these findings highlight the necessity of quantifying the temporal effects of plant invasion on coexisting native plant populations.
 Ecophysiological studies have traditionally focused on the impacts of allelopathic invaders on the physiological processes of native species at single timepoints.
-While from snapshot of plant on native population physiology, .
-This risk may be especially important in systems where light availability is tree canopy and soil resource availability declines across the growing season.
-Experiments that assess the impacts of plant invasion across timepoint, as here, provide important insight into that underpin the effects of plant invasion on native populations provide important empirical data that improve our ability to reliably predict plant invasion plant population and community dynamics.
-Furthermore, soil microbial and plant communities operate on largely different spatiotemporal scales, which poses a challenge when scaling soil microbial up to plant community dynamics.
-Quantifying coexisting native plant s may allow us to integrate and scale the effects of plant invasions on belowground soil microbial and plant community dynamics.
+While results from that approach provide a snapshot of plant invader effects on native populations’ physiology, assuming that they represent native physiology across the growing season can be misleading.
+This risk may be especially important in systems where light availability is a function of tree canopy closure and soil resource availability declines across the growing season.
+Experiments that assess the impacts of plant invasion across more than one timepoint, as reported here, can provide important insight into physiological mechanisms that underpin the effects of plant invasion on native populations.
+Further, they provide important empirical data that improves our ability to reliably predict how plant invasion scales up to plant population and community dynamics.
+Furthermore, soil microbial and plant communities operate on largely different spatiotemporal scales, which poses a challenge when scaling soil microbial community changes up to plant community dynamics.
+Quantifying differential physiological responses across the growing season by coexisting native plant species in the context of community invasion may allow us to integrate and scale the effects of plant invasions on belowground soil microbial and plant community dynamics.

 Using leaf physiology to assess linkages between aboveground and belowground responses to allelopathic plant invasion